Katharine Hepburn

 A chronic eye infection can affect all of us, from ordinary people to the greatest actress of all time.
 But knowing what you’re dealing with and how to treat it can help make it easier to live with.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
-To make an appointment with any of CEENTA’s eye doctors, call 704-295-3000.
-You can also schedule an appointment online or through myCEENTAchart.
+To make an appointment with any of CEENTA’s eye doctors, you may do so online, through myCEENTAchart, or by calling 704-295-3000.

 You may also be interested in